TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/asynchronous_code.md

 <div class="lesson-content__panel" markdown="1">

 1. Read this [Promises article](https://davidwalsh.name/promises).
 It's a good starting place and it's short and to the point.
-2. Watch this [Promises video](https://youtu.be/DHvZLI7Db8E).
+1. Watch this [Promises video](https://youtu.be/DHvZLI7Db8E).
 It's a good place to get a feel for how one might actually use promises in the wild.
-3. Watch this [What is Event Loop? video](https://www.youtube.com/watch?v=8aGhZQkoFbQ) to understand how asynchronous code works in JavaScript.
+1. Watch this [What is Event Loop? video](https://www.youtube.com/watch?v=8aGhZQkoFbQ) to understand how asynchronous code works in JavaScript.
-4. Read [promise basics](https://javascript.info/promise-basics), which is an excellent resource for beginners.
+1. Read [promise basics](https://javascript.info/promise-basics), which is an excellent resource for beginners.

 </div>

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - [What is a callback?](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function)
 - [What is a promise?](#promises)